 In order to provide for the whole child, we take a holistic approach to the curriculum.
 This means that we aim to enrich all aspects of learning through a range of environments and opportunities.
 The Stunning Start, Marvellous Middle and Fantastic Finish for each topic enable us to hook the children's curiosity, maintain their enthusiasm and provide answers to their questions.
 These may include walking with dinosaurs, finding dragon eggs, pirates ransacking school - the list is endless but essential to make learning alive and relevant to stimulating young minds.
 We rely on parent/carer participation in this to support all aspects of the approach.
 Listening to their stories of exploring, reassuring their fears of dragons, strengthening their resilience to the new, unknown and exciting: all of these aspects support our vision that was formulated following your feedback.

 Learning outside the classroom is important to us.
 We are privileged to have exceptional grounds and we make the best of these.
 Every class learns outside the classroom for at least one day a week.
 There is no set lesson to complete and may include maths, poetry, geography, art.
 These sessions allow the the children to extend and master their learning alongside testing their ability to work in different circumstances and apply knowledge in a challenging way.
 Learning outside the classroom is also good for personal development, an area that is increasingly lost in the 21st century.
 Use of imagination, physical skills and mental wellbeing are all covered within this approach.
 We take the view that there is not inappropriate weather but inappropriate clothing for these lessons.
 Wellies at The Downley School are non negotiable.
 Learning outside the classroom also feeds into learning at home and provides valuable opportunities for days out with families to build and test their knowledge and skills, again working in partnership.
 It must not be confused with Forest Schools which is a different but also valuable experience.
-We are also aiming to provide a Forest School curriculum this year.
+We also provide Forest School sessions within our school day.